-The professionals at Electric Today have put together some facts about heat pumps for those who are considering installing one in their home.
+The professionals at Home Service Heroes have put together some facts about heat pumps for those who are considering installing one in their homes.

 How Does A Heat Pump Work?